mapbox/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/SwiftUI User Guide.md

   .mapStyle(.streets) // Sets Mapbox Streets Style.
 ```

-Or even use new standard style light presets set lighting according to the application color scheme.
+With the Standard style you can set the lightPresets of the style according to your application's `colorScheme`.
+Light presents are 4 time-of-day states (`dawn`, `day`, `dusk`, `night`) that set the lighting and shadows of the map to represent changes in daylight.

 ```swift
 struct ContentView: View {